monder0116/NLP-Works/README.md

 ----work1----

 Run only main.py script with corpus(like article, document)
 - python main.py test-data.txt

 * script create a language model , script can calculate letter grams and syllable grams until to 5-gram. it has provide Perplexty and probability of given sentences . it has used markov assemption and naive bayes probability.

+----work2----

+it spells the turkish words by SFST , it include tutorial in pdf file.